Keep your stories short – and powerful7 August 2020 | Category: Blog

 The answer was astounding.
 I was just silent about it.
 She said, “We let someone else do that.”

 We let someone else do that.
 I want that too.
 How wonderful would be if we also had someone who would do all those tedious chores here.
 Then I would have time to lunch in the city too.
-And to speak to people I haven’t seen for far too long.
+And talking to people I haven’t seen for a long time.
 And the stupid thing is: I’m not even good at ironing.
 Why am I still doing it myself?

 A mini story is also powerful